 - Identifying germplasm

 - Crop protection topics, e.g. the genetics of pest resistance management

 - Genotype and environment interactions

-Although previous experience or a specific degree is not required to enroll, UNL strongly recommends that students have a bachelors degree and/or a foundation in plant science or genetics or approval to enroll from current instructors or staff in the program.
+Although previous experience or a specific degree is not required to enroll, the Department of Agronomy and Horticulture at UNL strongly recommends that learners have a bachelors degree and/or a foundation in plant science or genetics or approval to enroll from current instructors or staff in the program.
 These foundations can include:

 - Undergraduate coursework in plant science or genetics

 - Undergraduate coursework in biology or other natural sciences

 - Department of Agronomy and Horticulture Refresher Modules in Genetic Principles, Plant Science, or Plant Breeding for Non-Plant Breeders